20 statistics every facilities manager should know

 This doesn’t just save money for employers, it also helps reduce greenhouse gas emissions.

-One statistic that will surely be of interest to you: the average U.S. company saves more than 11,000 dollars a year by having their employees work remotely at least half of the time, according to a study by Global Workspace Analytics.
+The average U.S. company saves more than 11,000 dollars a year by having their employees work remotely at least half of the time, according to a study by Global Workspace Analytics.

 Not just businesses benefit financially from telecommuting.
 Global Workspace Analytics states that employees can save 2,000 to 7,000 dollars per year.
 This is because various costs are eliminated or reduced: transportation and other work-related costs such as work outfits or restaurant expenses, as well as, for example, expensive childcare.
 A home office can sometimes even provide tax benefits.